 The new field of computational linguistics offers an attractive alternative to academia.
-In February 2020, most computational linguists earned salaries ranging from $75,000 to $120,000, averaging $92,705, according to ZipRecruiter.
+In 2025, computational linguists earned salaries that ranged from $57,000 to $126,000, with an average of $101,047, according to PayScale.com.
 Computational linguists often receive stock options as well.

 Benefits for full-time workers include vacation and sick time, health, and sometimes dental, insurance, and pension or 401(k) plans.
 Self-employed linguists must provide their own benefits.